fcdoc/doc/en/flashduty/mixin/alert_integration/email.md

 ---
-brief: Generate a unique email address in Flashduty and synchronize the occurrence and recovery of alerts to Flashduty via email
+brief: Generate a unique email address in Flashduty, and synchronize the occurrence and recovery of alerts to Flashduty via email
 ---

 # Email Integration

-Generate a unique email address in Flashduty and synchronize the occurrence and recovery of alerts to Flashduty via email.
+Generate a unique email address in Flashduty, and synchronize the occurrence and recovery of alerts to Flashduty via email.

 ## Operation Steps

 ### Create Email Integration

-You can obtain an email address in the following two ways; choose either one.
+You can obtain an email address in two ways, choose either one.

 #### Use Proprietary Integration